China’s Second-generation Ethnic Policies Are Already Here

 James Leibold

-James Leibold is an Associate Professor and Head of the Department of Politics, Media, and Philosophy at La Trobe University.
-His research explores the politics of ethnicity, race, and national identity in modern China, with a current focus on ethnic policymaking and implementation in contemporary China.
+James Leibold is a Professor of Politics and Asian Studies in the Department of Politics, Media, and Philosophy at La Trobe University in Australia.
+His research explores the politics of ethnicity, race, and national identity in modern China, with a current focus on colonial-style nation-building projects in the borderlands of contemporary China.

 Subscribe to Made in China